Updated: Apr 08, 2020

-These are the best free stereo widening VST plugins in 2019.
+These are the best free stereo widening VST plugins.
 The VST widener plugins in this will give you a wider mix.

 In this top 5, you'll find a stereo enhancer, panning plugin, tremolo, a chorus/delay, and (in my opinion) the best free stereo imaging plugin.